xy7313/xy7313.github.io/_posts/2017-04-07-Start-with-Java4.md

     0. add mapping class = "com.demo.model.Book" in hibernate.cfg.xml

-## Problem occured when setting java
+## Problem occurred when setting java
 1. When you want to check what jdks you have, keep in mind that all jdks you have are located in this directory : cd /Library/Java/JavaVirtualMachines/
 2. what you need to add in ~/.bash_profile
 ```